Debangliu123/Speech-Conv-Mamba/README.md

 ```

 Stage2：
 Run Audio_only_train1.py to perform training.
+(The training process partly refers to the project: https://github.com/kaituoxu/Conv-TasNet)

 *Please note that in the librimix dataset (Please make sure you have downloaded the librimix dataset and generated a training set according to the instructions of the Asteroid project), using：
 ```